nichwch/econagentsim/README.md

 Derive EVERYTHING from individual behavior

 What is exogenous(for now)
-All initial variables (prices, information, agent parameters, firm parameters, etc. etc.)
+All initial variables (prices, information, categories of goods, agent parameters, firm parameters, etc. etc.)

 Model proceeds on a step by step basis
 Each step represents a day in real-time